stevekinney/react-and-typescript/lessons/typing-children.md

 - `React.ReactChildren`
 - `React.ReactChild[]`

 Why don't you take it for a spin and see what works best for you?
 You can use [this sandbox](https://codesandbox.io/s/typescript-children-3vu37?file=/src/Application.tsx).
+Alternatively, there is `projects/typing-children` in the project repository.

 ```tsx
 import * as React from "react";